ably/ably-asset-tracking-swift/CONTRIBUTING.md

 To run tests from Xcode IDE, select the `ably-asset-tracking-swift-Package` scheme, select **_Product_** **_\-> Test_** _or use the keyboard shortcut_ **⌘U**

-### Running examples

-To run examples, you have set up the Mapbox and Ably tokens in the `Examples/Secrets.xcconfig` file.
+### Building Platform-Specific Documentation

+_This repo uses_ [_jazzy_][5] _to build documentation._

+Run `bundle install` to install the required tools.

+Run `jazzy/build.sh` to build the documentation.

+The above command will generate HTML files that are located in the `docs` directory.

 ### Release Process

-Releases should always be made through a release pull request (PR), which must bump the version number and add to the [changelog][5].
+Releases should always be made through a release pull request (PR), which must bump the version number and add to the [changelog][6].

 The release process must include the following steps: